-If you have a dual band router, use separate names for the 2.4GHz and 5GHz network.
+Using a dual-band router, use separate names for the 2.4GHz and 5GHz networks.
 Then make sure that both the Mac and the TV are on the same network.
 For example, if the Mac is on a 2.4GHz network, your TV should also be on the same2.4GHz network.
-If the Mac is on a 5GHz network, make sure your TV is also on the same 5GHz network.
+If the Mac is on a 5GHz network, ensure your TV is on the same 5GHz network.

 If you have a router with MAC address filtering, add the MAC address of your TV to the list of filtered devices.

 Disable Virtual Private Networks (VPNs) or proxy servers on your router and computer.

 Special note for Netgear Nighthawk routers.
 It turns out there is a problem with network traffic between the 2.4GHz network and the 5GHz network.